splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 This integration can send:

-- Metrics and metadata; such as tags, labels and properties; to Infrastructure Monitoring
+- Metrics and metadata (such as tags, labels and other properties) to Infrastructure Monitoring
-- Logs to Log Observer (AWS and GCP)
+- Logs to Log Observer or Log Observer Connect (AWS and GCP)

 After you've integrated with your cloud services, you can access your data in the following locations: